Kzizah/yolo/README.md

 10. If you receive an error related to missing components, you may need to install additional components like kubectl:<br>
 `gcloud components install kubectl`

+## 2. Enable the Kubernetes Engine API
+you can enable the API using the gcloud command:<br>
+`gcloud services enable container.googleapis.com`

+## 3. Creating the GKE Cluster
+`gcloud container clusters create yolo-cluster \--num-nodes=3 \--zone us-central1-a`